 The Copernicus Medal 2015 was awarded to Professor Ulrich Pöschl for his outstanding and pioneering work as well as his contributions to open science.

 The ACP website has been given a new look, and the navigation has been adjusted.
+Further details:

 In order to further promote open access, the TU Delft Library has transferred a budget to Copernicus to be used by its scientists in 2015.